GSA/open-gsa-redesign/_apidocs/searchgov-results.md

       | position\_id        			| ID of the job opening
       | position\_title     			| Position title of the job opening
       | position\_uri       			| URI of the job opening
+      | apply\_uri     					| An application which includes the URI of the application
       | position\_location\_display     | Text of the position location
       | position\_location          	| An array of locations of the job opening
       | organization\_name  			| Organization name of the job opening